L3pu5/bnuuy_scratch/Readme.md

 This is a simple project for my portfolio to demonstrate my ability to deploy a React/NodeJs frontend implementing a simple Rust->WASM lexer.

+# Depreciated

+This project was not giving me satisfaction.
+Once the novelty of getting wasm to work properly wore off and I was stuck fighting react uphill to do simple operations I got tired of it.
+I have uploaded all components, you can build the rust with `wasm-pack build --target web`

 ## Lessons Learned for future users

 1. When building from webpack build with the --target web and use the init() method to start the WASM VM.